Documentation of Matlatzinca, an Oto-Manguean language of Mexico

 There is also a small dictionary of Matlatzinca that includes terms for representative items of the material culture of the village, terms for the flora and fauna, and an addendum of toponyms for both natural accidents and settlements.
 The dictionary was the outcome of community efforts and is intended to serve as material for use in language revitalization workshops.

 We have just completed Y2 of the project.
-So far the deposit contains the following materials:
+So far the collection contains the following materials:

 - More than 27 hours of recorded audio-visual interviews